 5. Cook Turkey Thoroughly

-Use a food thermometer to make sure the turkey has reached a safe minimum cooking temperature of 165°F. Check by inserting a food thermometer into the center of the stuffing and the thickest part of the breast, thigh, and wing.
+Use a food thermometer to make sure the turkey has reached a safe minimum internal temperature of 165°F (74°C).
+Check by inserting a food thermometer into the center of the stuffing and the thickest part of the breast, thigh, and wing.
 Even if your turkey has a pop-up timer, you should still use a food thermometer to check that it is safely cooked.
 Let the turkey stand 20 minutes before removing all stuffing from the cavity and carving the meat.
 This will let the stuffing cook a little longer and make the turkey easier to carve.

 If you are cooking your turkey using another method, such as smoking or frying it, or roasting a turkey that is not fully thawed, follow these guidelines for cooking your bird safely.